jealie/data_intensive_markov_chain/readme.md

 The code performs the transition matrix estimation of the Quebec forest inventory database.
 The main code is located in `script.R`, which calls helper functions in `db_glue.R` and `estimate_gibbs.R`.

+A note about database versions
+===

+A prior version of Quebec forest inventory database was used to estimate the transition matrices and reproduce the results of the 2015 paper ("Placettes-Échantillons Permanentes", formerly found in file "BD_PEP.mdb" which was available upon request).
+In early 2019 I converted the code to handle the current version of this database which is now distributed online at [this url](https://www.donneesquebec.ca/recherche/fr/dataset/placettes-echantillons-permanentes-1970-a-aujourd-hui/resource/ccf8d0d7-85fe-49b0-a965-e914b2395fb7) (see also the [maaster page of the Quebec open data portal](https://mffp.gouv.qc.ca/le-ministere/acces-aux-donnees-gratuites/)).

 Minimal example on synthetic data
 ===